top of page

 Sustainable Practices

-Leaders set the pace.
-Examples include ISO 14001 programs tied to monthly energy and scrap KPIs, on-site solar for daytime grinding and cutting, heat recovery from ovens to warm process water, and a switch to reusable steel pallets for inter-plant moves.
+Leaders set the pace!
+Examples include ISO 14001 programs tied to monthly energy and scrap KPIs, on-site solar for daytime grinding and cutting, heat recovery from ovens to warm process water, and a shift to reusable steel pallets for inter-plant moves.
+In Singapore, fabricators align with the Green Plan 2030 by tracking embodied carbon per tonne, using higher recycled-content plates, and applying life-cycle assessments to public infrastructure bids.

 Material Innovation

-Traditional vs Innovative Material Choices in Current Work
+Traditional vs. Innovative Material Choices in Current Work

 Conclusion